Digoxin (By injection)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have any other heart problems, including heart block, recent heart attack, or Wolff-Parkinson-White syndrome.
-Tell your doctor if you have kidney disease, liver disease, blood vessel disease, or thyroid problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, blood vessel disease, thyroid problems, or any other heart problems, including heart block, recent heart attack, or Wolff-Parkinson-White syndrome.

 - Risk of overdose

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing